|Table of contents|

 Q.2.
-Which is third unique form of government practiced in Belgium?
+Which is the third unique form of government practiced in Belgium?

 Apart from the central and the state government, what is the other form of government in Belgium?

 Q.3.
-Which type of powers does the community government of Belgium enjoy?
+Which type of powers does the communist government of Belgium enjoy?
 [CBSE 2016-17]

 Ans.
-Horizontal distribution of power sharing arrangements is known as the system of checks and balances.
+The horizontal distribution of power-sharing arrangements is known as the system of checks and balances.

 Q.1.
 When did Sri Lanka become independent?
 How did the Sinhala community seek to secure dominance over government and why?
 What were its effects?
 [CBSE 2016-17]

 (2) The Sinhala community by virtue of their majority sought to secure dominance over the government by adopting following measures:

 Q.2.
 Power-sharing is the very spirit of democracy.
 [CBSE 2016-17]

 (1) Prudential reason: It helps to reduce the possibility of conflict between social groups.
 It brings out better outcomes,